 2. No breaks from carrying your baby or toddler

 With the large padded hip-belt and fully adjustable harness straps, you can get a really comfortable fit.
 With the weight adjusted properly we were able to wear our toddler hiking carriers comfortably for long periods of time.

 Though we didn’t ever get a break from carrying at least one kid, the backpack carriers were so comfortable we didn’t ever find it to be a problem.

 There were many times when our toddler would hike, so we’d take turns carrying the baby.

 Is your toddler starting to do more hiking?
 Get all our recommendations for toddler hiking gear.

-Take some time prior to your trip to adjust the straps for a comfortable fit.
+Take some time prior to your family trip to adjust the straps for the most comfortable fit.
 It would also be a good idea to find the best, quick adjustments you can make so it’s comfortable for both parents.

 Being familiar with how your backpack carriers for toddlers adjust will make it so much easier to do on-the-go.

 Most baby backpack carriers have a compartment for a water bladder so you don’t have to carry additional water bottles.
 It’s large enough to fit 100oz (3 litres).
 We made sure both ours toddlers knew how to drink out of the straws.